IBM/learning-to-combine-grammatical-error-corrections/README.md

 The `dev2` files are used to find the optimal combination of annotation types between the two systems.
 Then, this combination is used to combine the test system annotations.

-The output is found in the `merged` directory.
+The output is found in the `output` directory.

 `test2.OT.UEDIN-MS_merged_OT.KakaoAndBrain.tokenized.txt`